leanprover-community/lt2021/index.md

 With the speakers' permission, talks will be recorded and posted to the [leanprover community YouTube channel](https://www.youtube.com/channel/UCWe5B7Ikr0AI9727doEUxPg).

-## Contributed talks

-We would love to see casual work in progress talks from any and everybody who has WIP to share.
-Anything formalization-related is in scope.
-In particular, we do not require talks to involve Lean.
-A big point of these workshops is to get an idea of what other formalizers around the world are working on and to coordinate efforts.
-We're not only looking for polished conference talks, and we'd like to leave plenty of time for discussion.

-Would you/your team/your research group possibly be interested in presenting something?
-Please let the organizers know, with no commitment!

 ## Registration

 To register, please [fill out the form](https://forms.gle/a9x51G6oWebqseEf9).